 The school district has designated Patricia Morris, Superintendent, as the primary point of contact upon the identification of a positive COVID-19 case and to be responsible for subsequent communications.
 This person shall be responsible for answering questions from students, faculty, staff, and parents or legal guardians regarding the COVID-19 public health emergency and the plans being implemented in the school.

 While the school district will encourage all staff, students, and faculty to provide their own face coverings, the school district will continue to maintain an adequate stock of disposable PPE for their emergency use or by request.
-In order to ensure that stock is maintained, Ed Travis, Director of Facilities, will be responsible for performing periodic checks of supplies and orders of more as needed across the district.
-The school district has worked throughout the spring and summer to supplement the stock of PPE for the upcoming school year and will continue to do so throughout the school year.
+In order to ensure that stock is maintained, the Director of Facilities will be responsible for performing periodic checks of supplies and orders of more as needed across the district.
+The school district worked throughout the spring and summer of 2020 to supplement the stock of PPE for the upcoming school year and continues to do so throughout the school year.
 The school district will also maintain a supply of disposable face coverings on each of the school buses for students who have forgotten, broken, or soiled their face coverings.
 Tom Murphy, Director of Transportation, will ensure that protocols are in place for bus drivers to assess need and access additional PPE as needed.
-The school district will also encourage students, staff, and faculty to keep a replacement mask(s) at the school district in case their initial mask fails or becomes soiled throughout the school day.
+The school district also encourages students, staff, and faculty to keep a replacement mask(s) at the school district in case their initial mask fails or becomes soiled throughout the school day.

 Substitute teachers will be provided with appropriate guidance on protocols and procedures for working in the district as it relates to the specificity of this plan.
 COVID-19 training for substitutes will be given by our WSWHE BOCES teacher registry.